Keyfactor/f5-bigiq-rest-orchestrator/README.md

   If you
   - PAM provider information to pass the UserId/Password or UserId/SSH private key credentials

-Please make sure these credentials have Admin rights on the F5 Big IQ device and can perform SCP functions as described in the F5 Prerequisites section above.
+  Please make sure these credentials have Admin rights on the F5 Big IQ device and can perform SCP functions as described in the F5 Big IQ Prerequisites section above.

 - **Use SSL** - N/A.  This value is not referenced in the F5 Big IQ Orchestrator Extension.
 Whether a TLS connection is utuilized when consuming F5 Big IQ endpoints is driven by the URL you enter for Client Machine and if it is entered as http:// or https://.